jeduden/pytest-bdd-gotchas/README.md

     py.test -k MarkA

-However, -k doesn't support operators: "AND", "OR", "NOT".
+However, -k also supports operators: "AND", "OR", "NOT", but it applies to more that just the markers.
 It might also run tests where ids (unintentially having the same name as the mark)